 A Collective Management Organisation (CMO) is a type of licensing body which grants rights on behalf of multiple rights holders in a single (‘blanket’) licence for a single payment.
 Generally speaking, rights holders will join a CMO as members and instruct it to license rights on their behalf.
 The CMO charges a fee for the licence, from which it deducts an administrative charge before distributing the remainder as royalties.
 They are typically not for profit organisations and are owned and controlled by their members, the right holders.

 How are collective management organisations regulated

-The conduct of UK CMOs is governed by the Collective Management of Copyright (EU Directive) Regulations 2016.
-These Regulations implement a piece of EU legislation (the Collective Rights Management (“CRM”) Directive, 2014/26/EU) into UK law.
+The conduct of UK CMOs is governed by the Collective Management of Copyright (EU Directive) Regulations 2016 (“the CRM Regulations”).

-The CRM Directive aims to fulfil the following objectives:
+The CRM Regulations aim to fulfil the following objectives:

 - to modernise and improve CMO governance, financial management and transparency; in particular, ensuring right holders have more say in the decision making process and receive royalty payments that are accurate and on time